What is Interest Rate Risk?

 Let us understand Interest rate risk through an example.

-If an investor has invested some amount in a fixed rate the bond at the prevailing price, which offers him a coupon rate of 5% and if thereafter interest rises to 6%, then the price of the bond would decline.
-This is because the bond is offering a rate of 5% while the market is offering a rate of return of 6%, hence if the investor wants to sell this bond in the market, the buyer would offer him the lesser amount for the bond as this bond is low-yielding as compared to the market.
+If an investor has invested some amount in a fixed rate, the bond at the prevailing price, which offers him a coupon rate of 5%, and if thereafter interest rises to 6%, then the price of the bond would decline.
+This is because the bond is offering a rate of 5% while the market is offering a rate of return of 6%.
+Hence if the investor wants to sell this bond in the market, the buyer would offer him a lesser amount for the bond as this bond is low-yielding as compared to the market.
 By doing this, the new investor would try to earn the return similar to the market as the invested amount is less.

 There are various ways of combating the interest rate risk.
 One can buy interest rate swaps, call or put options for the securities or invest in the negatively correlated securities to hedge the risk.